jitendrakyadav/pgmsolutions/readme.txt

 14. Forest view: Sometimes, we may want to see the child-parent hierarchy of processes.
 You can see this with the forest view, by pressing "v"/"V" while top is running.
 Again by pressing "v"/"V", you may return to default view again.
 I can tell from the screenshot forest-view-1.png & forest-view-2.png, the "systemd" process was the first one to start up on the system.
 It has started processes such as "sshd", which in turn has created other sshd processes, and so on.
 15. Changing the default look of CPU and memory statistics: If you are mostly at home in a GUI environment, you might not like top's default way of showing CPU and memory statistics(default-view-top-home-screen.png).
 You can press "t" and "m" to change the style of CPU and memory statistics.
 If you press "t" or "m" repeatedly it cycles through two different types of progress bars(modified-view-top-home-screen.png).
 If you press the key for a third time, the progress bar is hidden.
 If you press the key again, it brings back the default.
 16. Exit "top" command: Press "q" for the same.
 If it doesn't work, use "Ctrl + c" as last option.
+/* ---------------------------------------------------------------------------------------------------------------------- */

+/*** Difference between Unix and Linux ***/
+Unix:
+1. It's much older operating-system.
+2. It's paid.
+3. Now a days, based on Unix, Mac OS is the most using operating-system.
+Linux:
+1. Originally Unix was copied/cloned and then customized/developed some different features and functionalities to form a new operating-system that could be free; later this operating-system was called/named Linux.
+2. So, we might say that Linux is a Unix like operating-system and that's why there is much similarities between the two operating-systems in form of commands, features, etc.
+3. It's an open-source i.e. free; only some special versions are paid but still lesser price than windows-os license.
+4. It is true that now a days, Linux is more popular and widely used rather than Unix.
+Ubuntu, CentOS, Fedora, Android etc. are some examples of operating-system based on Linux.
+5. Reference:
+	a.
+Look on field "OS family" at right-side section on Linux wikipedia page: https://en.wikipedia.org/wiki/Linux
+	b. https://youtu.be/pETr6ix5rZ0	(Linux history, how it came into existence & it's historical connection with Unix)
+	c. https://youtu.be/q-1lD8ypgZM	(Differences between Unix & Linux)